sciris/sciris_paper/paper.md

 of RGB values according to the current colormap. `sc.arraycolor` extends this functionality to multidimensional arrays.
  -->
 ## Parallelization
 A frequent hurdle scientists face is parallelization.
 Sciris provides `sc.parallelize`, which acts as a shortcut for using `multiprocess.Pool()`.
 Importantly, this function can also iterate over more complex arguments.
 It can either use a fixed number of CPUs or allocate dynamically based on load (`sc.loadbalancer`).
-Users can also specify a fixed number of CPUs to be used.
-The example below shows three equivalent ways to iterate over multiple arguments:
+This example shows three equivalent ways to iterate over multiple arguments:
 ```Python
 > def f(x, y):
 >     return x*y